Smart Ways to Segment Your Customer Data

 Last order date

-Knowing your customer’s last purchase will help build a consumer lifecycle.
-Targeting users who you know need replenishment is a perfect segment.
+Knowing your customer’s last purchase date will help build a customer journey.
+A group of users who need replenishment is a perfect segment.
 Timing your messaging is a huge factor in engaging your customers.

-Collecting the initial registration source of your customer orders is an effective and longer term strategy.
+Collecting the initial registration source of your customer orders is an effective and longer-term strategy.
 What better way to analyze your acquisition traffic value than having this tagged in your data set?
 Don’t simply compare 2,000 customers from one source to another with 50,000.
-Be patient and understand it takes time.
+Be patient and understand that it takes time.

 Product and category